 Protracted Warfare

-• Strategic Defensive: Guerrilla fighters focus on survival, recruitment, and weakening the enemy through small-scale, harassing attacks.
+• Strategic Defensive: Guerrilla fighters focus on survival, recruitment, and wearing down the enemy through small-scale harassing attacks.

-• Strategic Stalemate: As guerrilla forces grow stronger, they increase the tempo and scope of their operations, exhausting the enemy.
+• Strategic Stalemate: As forces grow, operations increase in tempo and scope, exhausting the enemy over time.

-• Strategic Offensive: Once dominant, the guerrilla movement transitions into conventional warfare to capture territory and defeat state forces outright.
+• Strategic Offensive: Once dominant, the movement transitions to conventional warfare to capture territory and defeat state forces in open battle.

 The Role of the Peasantry

-Unlike traditional Marxist-Leninist models that prioritized the urban proletariat, Mao placed rural peasants at the center of the revolution.
-This approach matched China’s overwhelmingly agrarian society and allowed the CCP to build deep networks in the countryside through land redistribution and social programs.
+Where traditional Marxist-Leninist models prioritized the urban proletariat, Mao placed rural peasants at the center of the revolution.
+This matched China’s overwhelmingly agrarian society and allowed the CCP to build deep networks in the countryside through land redistribution and social programs.

 Political-Military Integration